 This condition is an infection caused by the common chickenpox virus or the varicella-zoster virus.
 Once someone contracts the virus, it remains inactive within the central nervous system and if reactivated, produces an agonizing blistering rash called shingles.
 Anyone exposed to the varicella-zoster virus can develop herpes zoster; however, there are two general risk factors: 1) advance age and 2) a weakened immune system.

-An essential note about herpes zoster is that corneal problems can appear once the shingles have disappeared.
+An essential note about herpes zoster is that corneal damage can appear once the shingles have disappeared.
 It is important to schedule a follow-up appointment if you’ve experienced facial shingles to avoid any long-term effects.

 Symptoms: High temperature, painful rash, eye redness, light sensitivity, blurry or foggy vision.
 Decreased corneal sensitivity can be caused by herpes zoster and is often permanent.